Planting Trees Could Save the Planet

 It was important to us that this initiative represented more than just lip service.
 It had to be real.
 So we were excited when this recent study validated the importance of our Print and Plant Initiative and others like it.

-If you’d like to learn more about Print and Plant or are interested in getting involved, this page can tell you everything you need to know about the program.
+If you’d like to learn more about Print and Plant or are interested in getting involved, visit our Go Green Initiative to learn everything about the program.
 In the meantime, here are three other ways you can get involved on your own.

 3 Ways to Support Reforestation